 Ryan Gutenkunst (CV) received his Ph.D. in physics from Cornell University, where he worked with Jim Sethna on unveiling universal “sloppy” parameter sensitivities in systems biology models and on modeling their evolutionary implications.
 He then did a postdoc with Carlos Bustamante, where he developed ∂a∂i, a powerful method for inferring population histories from genomic data.
 His second postdoc was with Byron Goldstein at Los Alamos National Lab, where Ryan modeled aspects of immune signaling in mast cells.

-Outside of research, Ryan’s interests include hiking, skiing, and photography.
+Outside of work, Ryan’s interests include his family, triathlon, skiing, and photography.

 Xia Wang: (joint with Prof. Guang Yao)

 Brian Mannakee: Biostatistics